pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 - ✅ I created some [custom tooling](https://github.com/pat-nel87/pat-nel87.github.io/blob/main/scripts/svg-to-html.go) to import custom svg from [CoreUI](https://github.com/coreui/coreui-icons) as html.
 (Also in Go 🚀😆)
 - ✅ I configured this tool be driven via GitHub Actions Pipeline.
 See my pipeline [here](https://github.com/pat-nel87/pat-nel87.github.io/blob/main/.github/workflows/svg-to-html.yaml)
-- ✅ I imported custom svg for use with my template to add the Go Logo as a shortcode.
+- ✅ I used this to import svg for use with my template to add the Go Logo as a shortcode.

 {{< svg logo="go" text="Powered by Go" styling="inline-block">}}